ghost171/shell/README.md

 Version 1.0
 -----------
-Final version of shell has got n pipes technology.
+Final version of shell has got n pipes.